-Rosso "Giandon", Il Farneto 2019 $15 (Emilia-Romagna) Back to Emilia, this time in the hills between Parma and Reggio Emilia, land of Parmiggiano and Prosciutto, where Marco Bertoni farms biodynamic vineyards of old native grapes.
-This is a blend of Marzemino, Malbo Gentile and Lambrusco grapes like Salamino and Maestri, all hand harvested, fermented with native yeast and made in steel.
-Medium bodied with wild berries and mossy forest floor notes with a lean, bright finish.
+Giandon Rosso, Il Farneto 2020 (Emilia-Romagna, Italy) $16 Back to Emilia-Romagna, this time just south of Modena where Marco Bertoni has been farming naturally since the 90s.
+This is a blend of Marzemino, Malbo Gentile and Lambrusco grapes like Salamino and Maestri, all hand harvested, fermented with native yeast and made in steel and bottled with little to no sulfur.
+Medium bodied with wild red berries, mossy forest floor, and a lean, bright finish.
+Pizza wine of champions.